-Caitlin Nolan is a multidisciplinary artist who has worked with companies including Northwest Classical Theatre Collaborative, Portland Actors Ensemble, Beirut Wedding World Theatre Project, The Broken Planetarium, and others.
-She made her Reformers debut in 2016 in the immersive one-act The Van.
-Most recently she has appeared in Shaking the Tree Theatre’s SALT, a collection of installations exploring civil disobedience, and The Reformers’ LĒR and Yes No Goodbye which she co-authored with Sean Doran.
+Caitlin Nolan is a multidisciplinary artist who has worked with companies including Northwest Classical Theatre Collaborative, Portland Actors Ensemble, Beirut Wedding World Theatre Project, Shaking the Tree Theatre, and The Broken Planetarium.
+She made her Reformers debut in 2016 in the immersive one-act The Van and has subsequently co-authored LĒR, Yes No Goodbye, and We’re All Gonna Die with Sean Doran.
 Behind the scenes she has worked with Life in Arts Productions, Badass Theatre Company, and the Miracle Theatre Group where she stage managed the Drammy Award-winning Oedipus El Rey.
 She can also be seen on IFC’s Portlandia.

 Christopher Beatty is a composer, sound designer, multi-instrumentalist, and actor with a penchant for the absurd.
 He focuses on creating aural textures filled with found object percussion, classical instrumentation, and non-tonal sounds.
 Coming from a background of modern chamber music and a wide array of contemporary styles, Christopher’s music, at times, blankets every corner of the theater in thick wool, while in others barely audible fragments of sound sneak into your subconscious.
 Preferring stark contrast in sound, you can expect harsh, abrasive, and dissonant tones to be offset with melodic, delicate lines.
 Recent projects include The Reformers LĒR, Milagro Theatre’s The Mermaid Hour, Fuse Theatre Ensemble’s Cabaret, and the Spectravagasm series.
 He is currently a company member of The Reformers and an ensemble member of Fuse Theatre Ensemble.